Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 DSC-enabled radios are easily identifiable thanks to a red button labeled distress.
 To make a distress call, you only need to press this button for 5 seconds.

 Not many people know of this feature despite its great importance in a marine radio.
-A hailer has 3 very important functions.
+A hailer has three very important functions.

 Another very important feature of the hailer is its foghorn.
 Needless to mention, this feature simply alerts other boaters of your presence in the fog.